-Parliament session: An autumn of anxiety
+Parliament session: an autumn of anxiety

 “Money!
 You would never think that a lack of money could be Switzerland’s problem.
 But that’s what we’re arguing about here.”

-Switzerland has imposed a strict debt brake on itself.
+Switzerland has imposed a strict “debt brake” on itself.
 It is not allowed to spend more than it earns.
 However, expenditure is set to rise steadily in the near future.
 This is because the people said yes to a 13th monthly pension and uncertain times require more money for the army.

 A savings plan that sent alarm bells ringing